jarrarhaider1214/docs/pages/user-guide/components/network/azure-network/azure-network.md

 1. **Network Name**: Name of the network.

-2. **Virtual Private Cloud**: VPC to be used for the project.
-You can use any existing VPC created on cloud or create a new one.
+2. **Virtual Private Cloud**: VNet to be used for the project.
+You can use any existing VNet created on cloud or create a new one.

-3. **VPC Name**: Name of the VPC.
+3. **VPC Name**: Name of the VNet.

 4. **CIDR**: IPv4 address in the form of a CIDR block.